microsoftgraph/msgraph-training-changenotifications/tutorial/06_run.md

 Update the Visual Studio debugger launch configuration:

   1. In Visual Studio Code, open the file **.vscode/launch.json**.
-  1. Locate the following section in the default configuration:
+  1. Delete the following section in the default configuration:

       ```json
+      // Enable launching a web browser when ASP.NET Core starts.
+For more information: https://aka.ms/VSCode-CS-LaunchJson-WebBrowser
-      "launchBrowser": {
+      "serverReadyAction": {
-        "enabled": true
+          "action": "openExternally",
+          "pattern": "^\\s*Now listening on:\\s+(https?://\\S+)"
       },
       ```

-  1. Set the `enabled` property to `false`.
   1. Save your changes.

 ### Test the application: